jakewhite8/Notecards/README.md

    npm start
    ```
    Note the URL provided beginning with `exp` (ex: `exp://10.0.0.84:8081`)
 4. Open the Expo application on your mobile device.
 Enter the URL provided in the previous step and press connect.
-After a brief loading period (~30 seconds), the Home page of the Notecard application should be displayed
+After a brief loading period (~30 seconds), the Login page of the Notecard application should be displayed

 <p align="right">(<a href="#readme-top">back to top</a>)</p>